judaschrist/google_photo_automation/README.md

 ## Todos

 - [X] standardize logging
+- [ ] Logging is not working for the new google cloud API
+- [ ] How to proccess photos that are not uploaded in time?
 - [ ] what if processing time exceeds the limited timeout?
 - [ ] support face detection for videos
 - [ ] instruction for deployment